Emotional Unavailability: Are You Actually Giving 100% To Your Significant Other?

 It is not always easy to see insecure attachment patterns immediately in a relationship.
 The indicators may not be visible until well into a long-term relationship.
 But if you feel unable to connect with your partner, blindsided by their concerns or complaints, or like you can’t navigate emotional conversations with them successfully, it may be time to make a change.

 Once you have determined that you or your partner shows signs of insecure attachment, communication is usually the next step.
 You can either approach your partner to ask them about how they feel about emotional vulnerability or share your own challenges with them.
-Starting a conversation without judgement or pressure can help everyone involved feel more in-tune with each other and limit the potential for serious conflict down the road.
+Starting a conversation without judgment or pressure can help everyone involved feel more in-tune with each other and limit the potential for serious conflict down the road.

 Managing not being emotionally available often starts with acknowledging the presence of unresolved pain or distance and the observation that it may need to be managed to improve and continue close, intimate relationships.
 Admitting that there is a problem and accepting the responsibility to solve it may be one of the first and most important things to do to begin the resolution journey.